W7k-J/W7k-J.github.io/w7kTools/LevelChanger.md

 ### Set level to the Closest

-The tool will automatically choose <b>the closest level</b> (the one which will result in the smallest offset) for your elements and the tool will try to set it for all selected elements.
+The tool will automatically choose <b>the closest level</b> (the one which will result in the smallest offset) for each selected elements.

 The levels will be calculated separately for all selected elements.